Sc0tticus/Restaurant-Menu-API/README.md

 # Restaurant Menu GraphQL API

 A GraphQL API built with Node.js that serves restaurant menu data.
 This project demonstrates how to structure and query menu data using GraphQL.
+Please read the [DesignPhilosophy.md](DesignPhilosophy.md) file for more details on the design decisions and implementation strategies.

 ## Features